hirasso/wp-sync-deploy/README.md

 ## Prerequesites

 - [WP-CLI](https://wp-cli.org/) installed locally on your machine
-- A WordPress directory structure like this (adjustable through a `wp-sync-deploy.env` file):
+- A WordPress directory structure similar to this (adjustable through a `wp-sync-deploy.env` file):

 ```bash
 .